Cosmic-crypto/chatbot-py/README.md

 ## Improvement ideas:

-- Currently the equation solver does not really work, so fix the equation solver
 - Add a choice to chose where you are and get the weather
 - Add better training data!